timkartar/RNA_visualization/README.md

 - predicted loop type

 ## Acknowledgments
-We thank Prof. Aiichiro Nakano and CS596 course organizers at University of Southern California for the opportunity, help and resources to make this project possible.
+We thank Prof. Aiichiro Nakano and CSCI 596 course organizers at University of Southern California for the opportunity, help, and resources to make this project possible.

 ### References/Links
 S. Poblete, S. Bottaro and G. Bussi, A nucleobase-centric coarse-grained model for structure prediction of RNA motifs. _Nucleic Acids Res._ 46(4), 1674-1683 (2018).
 [Link] https://doi.org/10.1093/nar/gkx1269